ndang247/pitch-connect/README.md

-# A central directory for startups to pitch ideas and connect with entrepreneurs 💡🚀
+# Pitch Connect is a central directory for startups to pitch ideas and connect with entrepreneurs 💡🚀